malliaris/SSNS/README.md

 * <samp>SSNS</samp>, as the name suggests, is the JavaScript class that encompasses all app logic.
 It is instantiated between a pair of <samp>script</samp> tags at the very end of [<samp>SSNS.html</samp>](SSNS.html)
 * <samp>HelpViewer</samp> is a modal-lightbox-based network of help pages, each corresponding to a <samp>HelpViewerNode</samp>; see the [Help Viewer](#help-viewer) section for details and a "sitemap" of node pages.

+### Input/Output

+OUtputting trajectory data is not implemented/planned, but would be very doable... either saving to disk through the browser or just opening a new tab with text data.
+And screenshots are always possible, of course 😀.

 ### Help Viewer
 blah blah